Maksim Kabakou - stock.adobe.com

 As companies move to multiple and hybrid cloud architectures, the challenges become magnified.
 According to Nigel Mendonca, ANZ country manager for Tableau, the days of organisations trying to hold everything in a single repository are over.

-However, Mendonca acknowledged that there was a big gap between leaders and laggards, and that Australia was probably a little behind international peers in terms of their move to democratise access to data regardless of where it was held.
+However, Mendonca acknowledged that there was a big gap between leaders and laggards, and that Australia was probably a little behind international peers in terms of its move to democratise access to data regardless of where it was held.

 He advised organisations to look at the data they have before moving it to the cloud.
 “What sorts of compliance obligations do you have?
 Are you subject to the GDPR [General Data Protection Regulation]?
 Once it’s classified, you can map out what data lives where.”